-Speech by His Excellency Ali Kolotou Tchaïmi on the occasion of the 83rd Session of the UPA Executive Committee in Morocco
+Speech by His Excellency Ali Kolotou Tchaïmi on the occasion of the 83rd Session of the APU Executive Committee in Morocco

 Your Excellency, Mr President of the House of